evilbunny2008/IPv6Privacy/cloudflare-ddns-on-openwrt.md

 ### If OpenWRT doesn't trigger an immediate update
 - Click "Start DDNS"

-### If after a few seconds the IPs don't update under where "router.example.com"
+### If after a few seconds the current IPs don't display under "router.example.com"
  - There may be a problem with your config

 1. Click edit on one of the DDNS lines
-2. Select the "Log File Viewer" tab
+2. Select the "Log File Viewer" tab at the top right of the page
 3. Click the "Read / Reread log file"
 4. Read through the log for any errors and make changes to the DDNS config
 5. Click "Save"